MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

   Intune admins can download and deploy the app to enrolled devices.
 For more information about app deployments, see [Install apps on Windows devices](../apps/apps-windows-10-app-deploy.md#install-apps-on-windows-10-devices).

 > [!NOTE]
+> Remote help has the following limitations:
+>
-> Remote help is not supported on High GCC tenants.
+> - Remote help is not supported on High GCC tenants.
+> - You cannot establish a remote help session from one tenant to a different tenant.

 ## Configure remote help for your tenant